gtangelo/flockr-backend/assumptions.md

 ## message.py

-### message_remove & message_edit
+### message_remove and message_edit

-- Flockr owner does not need to be a part of the channel to remove/edit messages
+- Flockr owner does not need to be a part of the channel to remove/edit messages but a flockr member has to be in the channel.
-- Maximum length of new message is 1000 chars; will throw an InputError if violated
+- Maximum length of new message is 1000 chars.
+Otherwise, it will throw an `InputError` if violated

+### message_react and message_unreact

+- Flockr owner does not need to be a part of the channel to react/unreact a message but a flockr member has to be in the channel (this will raise an `AccessError`).
+- Message will have two reacts (thumbs up and thumbs down).
+Thumbs up have `react_id = 1` and thumbs down has `react_id = 2`.
+Only **one** react can be selected at any given time.

 ## other.py